What is the 2019 #fussycuttingsewalong?

 Just make sure you’re following me on Instagram http://www.instagram.com/naomialicec

-You can also turn on post notifications so that you’ll be alerted to when I post about the sewalong (go to my Instagram profile, click the three little dots in the top right of the profile and then click ‘turn on post notifications’).
+You can also turn on post notifications so that you’ll be alerted whenever I post about the sewalong (go to my Instagram profile, click the three little dots in the top right of the profile and then click ‘turn on post notifications’).